1995 Quebec referendum: Referendum question

 In a dramatic reading at the Grand Théâtre de Québec on September 6, the final version of the Sovereignty Bill was unveiled.
 The bill would be tabled in the National Assembly awaiting the result of the referendum.

 The question in the 1980 referendum, in an attempt to build a broad coalition, had sought only the authority to negotiate sovereignty with the Canadian government, and promised a second referendum to ratify the results of any negotiation.
 Parizeau believed a second referendum was unnecessary and would only encourage the remainder of Canada to use delaying tactics.
 The draft initial act featured a question only asking for the authority to declare Quebec sovereign.

 Pursuant to the partnership agreement with Bouchard and Dumont, the referendum question was changed to incorporate the partnership agreement.
 It was presented on September 7, 1995, to be voted on October 30, 1995.
 In English, the question on the ballot asked:

 Do you agree that Quebec should become sovereign, after having made a formal offer to Canada for a new economic and political partnership, within the scope of the bill respecting the future of Quebec and of the agreement signed on June 12, 1995?

 The question came under immediate fire from federalists, who had no input in the drafting.
 Daniel Johnson stated it was confusing and at the very least should have contained the word "country."
-Prominent federalists argued that the referendum question should not have mentioned "partnership" proposals, because no Canadian political leaders outside Quebec had shown any interest in negotiating a possible partnership agreement with an independent Quebec, and arguably no entity capable of undertaking such negotiations actually existed.
+Prominent federalists argued that the referendum question should not have mentioned "partnership" proposals, because no Canadian political leaders outside Quebec had shown any interest in negotiating a possible partnership agreement with an independent Quebec and were under no legal obligation to pursue any such agreement, and arguably no entity capable of undertaking such negotiations actually existed.

 Other federalists argued that the question erroneously implied an agreement had been reached between Canada and Quebec regarding a partnership on June 12, 1995.
 Parizeau would later express regret that the agreement had to be cited in the question, but noted that the June 12, 1995 agreement had been sent to every registered voter in the province.